CodingJellyfish/sf-bastet/README.md

 ### Credit

-Algorithm and README from fph/bastet
+Algorithm and README from Federico Poloni

 Dogica font by Roberto Mocci